 Fiverr is a real e-commerce site.
 If you want to take someone up on an offer, click a button, pay by PayPal or credit card and wait for the results.
 Buyers can rate the quality of the transaction and sellers can accumulate feedback scores, just like on eBay.
 You can even post a request for people who will fulfill your desire.
 All for five bucks.
 Amazing.

 This entry was posted on Monday, February 14th, 2011 at 8:28 am and is filed under Business News, BusinessModel, Circulation, Citizen Journalism, Future of Journalism, Journalism, NewMedia, OnlineMedia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.